jeskarr/02_cybersec_utilities/solution_template.md

 Firstly, copy the executable with: cp ./______  __________ _patched.
 Then open the __________ _patched with Ida and inspect the binary.
 If there is a function which check if the debugger is active (ptrace) just disable it (see above how you have made it).

-If you cannot patch the binary, as per request of the binary, just use gdb to add a breakpoint in the correct spot (see above how you can do it):
+If you cannot patch the binary, as per request of the binary, just use gdb to add a breakpoint in the correct spot (see above how you can do it).

 > ***PLEASE NOTE***: If not explicitely forbidden in the text of the exercise, if there is a print_flag function we can overwrite another random instruction with
 >a simple jmp print_flag_address using radare 2, by: